 CleanBC Remote Community Energy Strategy (RCES)

-The CleanBC Remote Community Energy Strategy (RCES) is a multi-stakeholder initiative to reduce the greenhouse gas emissions from diesel electricity generation and heating in remote communities by 80% by 2030.
+The CleanBC Remote Community Energy Strategy (RCES) is a multi-stakeholder initiative to achieve the CleanBC diesel reduction goal of reducing diesel consumption for generating electricity in remote communities by 80 per cent by 2030.

-In addition to reducing greenhouse gas (GHG) emissions, the initiative promotes economic development in remote communities and furthers the Province’s reconciliation commitments with Indigenous peoples.
+The initiative promotes reducing greenhouse gas (GHG) emissions, economic development in remote communities and furthers the Province’s reconciliation commitments with Indigenous peoples.

-There are at least 50 remote communities in B.C. not connected to the provincial electricity supply grid.
-Most of these remote communities depend on diesel fuel to generate power and heat.
+There are almost 50 remote communities in B.C. that are not connected to the provincial electricity supply grid, the largest number of any province in Canada.
+Most are Indigenous communities that depend on diesel fuel to generate power and heat.
 While reliable, diesel fuel has negative social, economic, and environmental consequences.

 RCES efforts to date have focused on gathering data, building relationships, initiating research, and delivering clean energy programs through three streams of action:

-Capacity building: Assist remote communities in developing the capacity to plan and implement energy efficiency and clean energy projects.
+- Capacity building: Assist remote communities in developing the capacity to plan and implement community-led energy efficiency and clean energy projects.

-The Province is currently undertaking an engagement process to further develop the strategy.
+The Province is currently working with remote communities to further develop the strategy and supporting programs.
 To learn more and participate as a remote community, please contact the Community Clean Energy Branch.